itsk0ntra/multi-tools/README.md

 🟡in development/updating (could be working, but maybe doesn't work)

-🟠detected by anti virus (for grabbers)
+🟠detected by anti virus (for grabbers, still working though)

 » 🟢Discord Account Backup